Marriage migration, intimacy and genre in Helen Hoang’s The Bride Test (2019) and Brigitte Bautista’s You, Me, U.S. (2019)

 Abstract

-This article brings together critical work on intimacy, scholarship on popular romance, and research on migration and transcultural exchange to explore how contemporary Anglophone popular romance fiction mediates intimate relationships in the context of migration.
-Focusing on two romance novels featuring South East Asian migration to the USA – Brigitte Bautista’s You, Me, U.S. (2019) and Helen Hoang’s The Bride Test (2019) – I explore how these novels represent marriage migration.
-Both novels use the tropes of the romance novel – its structures and conventions – to uphold and challenge dominant discourses around marriage migration.
+This article brings together critical work on intimacy and affect, scholarship on popular romance, and research on migration and transcultural exchange to explore how contemporary Anglophone popular romance fiction mediates intimate relationships in the context of migration.
+Focusing on two romance novels featuring South East Asian migration to the USA — Brigitte Bautista’s You, Me, U.S. (2019) and Helen Hoang’s The Bride Test (2019) — I explore how these novels represent marriage migration and its relationship to and impact on intimacy.
+Both novels are aware of existing stigmas around marriage migration (the risk of abuse or fraudulent marriage), but the association of marriage with ‘authentic’ romantic love in the romance genre ultimately serves to uphold such stigmas, rather than challenge them.
+The texts pay equally close attention to the performativity of romantic love, noting how heteronormative, western norms of romance are required for migrants but, in the case of You, Me, U.S., can also be queered.
 These texts are concerned with the movement of people and cultures while themselves travelling across borders as products of a transnational, global publishing market.
-These fictions, then, showcase how romantic narratives are both invested in, as well as a product of transcultural movement.
+These fictions, then, showcase how their particular articulations of intimacy offer new insights for scholars interested in marriage migration.

 Original languageEnglish